ghadjiyiannis/HTTPLite/README.md

 10. Architecturally, the code implements Inversion of Control (IoC) through a custom written injector.
 11. The tests demonstrate the use of mocking to increase coverage (especially of error conditions)
 12. There is an application log containing error, warning, info, and debug messages
+13. The server is not currently locaization intenationalization ready.
+This can be done at a later time.

 ## Known Issues